 Classify Your CTA

-Guide the Client or Customer on the Process
+Guide the Client or Customer through the Process

 You have stated your calls-to-action.
 Now you have to make sure they know the process to follow.
-If you want your customers to leave their voicemail, you have to tell them from the start, “Kindly leave your name, purpose of your call, and how to contact you.”
+If you want your customers to leave their voicemail messages, you have to tell them from the start, “Kindly leave your name, the purpose of your call, and how to contact you.”

 Give Attention to Your Choice of Word (Verbs Specifically)